Administrative Operations and Membership Services

 Membership Payment Processor

-Linda Feiner is the newest staff member in the California office.
+Linda Feiner is the membership payment processor in the AAE California office.
 Linda processes all monthly payments received from members.
 As a former business owner and chief financial officer, she has a background in bookkeeping, banking, and finance.
 Linda was born in Buffalo, New York; grew up in Portland, Maine; and has lived in southern California for over 30 years.

 Linda recalls her 8th grade Earth Science teacher, Mr. Graeber, as having a strong influence in her life.